benjolib/furnio-mvp/Pods/Target Support Files/Pods/Pods-acknowledgements.markdown

    misrepresented as being the original software.
 3. This notice may not be removed or altered from any source distribution.

-## GoogleTagManager
+## GoogleAnalytics-iOS-SDK

-Copyright 2013 Google, Inc. All rights reserved.
+Copyright 2009 - 2015 Google, Inc. All rights reserved.

 ## JSONModel